DOCA App Shield Agent Application Guide

 Application Execution

-The App Shield Agent application is provided in source form; hence a compilation is required before the application can be executed.
+The App Shield Agent application is provided in source form, so it needs to be compiled before it can be executed.

 Application usage instructions: